 -

 Note the scope of the journal.
 Is it very broad?
 Is it listing a bunch of disciplines or almost everything in the field (AKA accepts everything)?
 Red flag.
-Should be a little more specific on what they take, and note the subject terms/disciplines for accuracies in spelling and punctuation (and for grammatical errors on the journal page in general!).
+Should be a little more specific on what they take, and note the subject terms/disciplines for spelling accuracy and punctuation (and for grammatical errors on the journal page in general!).

 -